What is AIM?

 Whatcom Community College's AIM program provides ongoing personalized advising, coaching, mentoring, tutoring, and more to WCC students who are committed to achieving their educational goals.
 Our program was created specifically to serve students with limited income, students with disabilities, students who would benefit from additional academic support, students of color, and/or students who will be the first in their families to graduate with a bachelor's degree.

 As an AIM student, you will:

-- Attend regular meetings with your AIM coach at a time that works for you in order to build on the strengths you bring to college, plan for your success, set goals, debrief, check in, problem-solve, and celebrate your hard work.
+- Attend regular meetings with your AIM coach each quarter at a time that works for you in order to build on the strengths you bring to college, plan for your success, set goals, debrief, check in, problem-solve, and celebrate your hard work.

 - Discover and pursue opportunities for leadership, peer mentorship, community-building, and networking within and beyond AIM.